AixViPMaP/jlab-app-mode/README.md

 # @jupyterlab/aixvipmap-appmode

-Enable app mode to automatically run this notebook on startup and hide all code cells
+JupyterLab extension: Adds an on-off switch to notebook toolbar to enable "app mode" (run all cells and hide code)

 ## Prerequisites